Yolanda King: Final years: 2000–2007

 King attended and spoke at the Human Rights Campaign Detroit Gala Dinner of 2000.
-In a twenty-four-minute-long speech, she brought up the presidential election of that year, and also quoted the words of Bobby Kennedy by recalling his line which he took from George Bernard Shaw, that of "Some men see things as they are and say why?
+In a twenty-four-minute-long speech, she brought up the presidential election of that year, and also quoted the words of Bobby Kennedy by recalling his line which he took from George Bernard Shaw, that "some men see things as they are and say why?
 I dream things that never were and say why not?".
 During a presentation in May 2000, King was asked if the human race would ever become "color blind".
 In response, she pushed for "the goal" to be "color acceptance."
 Following the September 11 attacks, King spoke in North Chicago in 2002 and related that her father's wisdom during the crisis would have been of great aid to her.
 She mentioned the possibility that the event could have been a calling for Americans to put their loyalty towards "their race, tribe and nation", as her father once said.
 She, her brother Martin Luther King III and Al Sharpton sang We Shall Overcome in front of "The Sphere", which stood atop the World Trade Center prior to the September 11 attacks.